fcuzzocrea/OrbitalMechanics2016/README.md

 __How to use:__

-* Extract all the files in a folder and run one the main scripts :
+* Extract all the files in a folder and run one of the main scripts :
     * Florance_express.m : Assignment 1
-    * Saturn_express_flyby : Assignment 2
+    * Saturn_express_flyby.m : Assignment 2
-    * Assignment3 : Assignment 3
+    * Assignment3.m : Assignment 3
 * Most significant results are automatically saved in .txt files

 __Authors:__